dundeezhang/ecoelo/README.md

 ### Configuration

 The backend uses a .env file with the Claude API key.
-This is already set up.
+You will have to set this up yourself to host it.

 ### Running the Application